sparkartgroup/quality-docs/README.md

 ### Changing Default Rules

-`quality-docs` ships with an opinionated set of rules to improve your writing and we recommend  you use the defaults.
-If you want to make an exception, you have three options;
+The `quality-docs` CLI ships with an opinionated set of rules to improve your writing.
+If you want to override the defaults of [the `retext` plugins used by this tool](#quality-docs), we recommend one of these three options;

 1. [Exclude documentation files from the glob argument](http://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm#STANDARD-WILDCARDS).
 2. Use [the `--rules` flag](#rules) to pass in a JSON file with rule overrides.
 3. Use [`remark-message-control` marks](https://github.com/wooorm/remark-message-control) to turn on/off specific rules for individual documents or text nodes.

-## Writing Standards

-This tool uses [`retext`](https://github.com/wooorm/retext) to check the quality of writing in your project's documentation using these plugins;

-- [`retext-equality`](https://github.com/wooorm/retext-equality) warns on insensitive, inconsiderate language.
-- [`retext-intensify`](https://github.com/wooorm/retext-intensify) warns on filler, weasel and hedge words.
-- [`remark-lint`](https://github.com/wooorm/remark-lint) checks for proper markdown formatting.
-- [`retext-readability`](https://github.com/wooorm/retext-readability) checks the reading level of the whole document.
-- [`retext-simplify`](https://github.com/wooorm/retext-simplify) warns on complicated phrases.
-- [`retext-spell`](https://github.com/wooorm/retext-spell) checks spelling against a US English dictionary and [custom dictionary](#custom-dictionary).

 ## Troubleshooting